saveenr/usql-tutorial/window-functions/ranking-get-top-n-rows-in-group.md

-# Top N Records per Partition via RANK, DENSE_RANK or ROW_NUMBER
+# Top N Records in group  via RANK, DENSE_RANK or ROW_NUMBER

 Many users want to select only TOP n rows per group.
 This is not possible with the traditional GROUP BY.